Clemex/typescript-react-template/readme.md

 * [Redux Thunk](https://github.com/gaearon/redux-thunk) - Middleware for writing action creators that return a function instead of an action, used to chain async actions
 * [Material UI](https://www.material-ui.com/) - React components that implement Google's Material Design
 * [Fabric.js](https://www.fabricjs.com) - A powerful and simple Javascript HTML5 canvas library
+* [JSS](https://github.com/cssinjs/jss) - Using JavaScript to describe styles in a declarative and maintainable way

 ### Development Tools